Meet our staff and board

 Steve hand never heard about nor set-foot upon a prairie until 1972 when he and his wife Aimee moved to WI.
 Steve has worked for the state of WI as a budget analyst specializing in natural resource issues and as the Secretary of the Board of Commissioners of Public Lands until his retirement.
 Steve and Aimee have raised a family and still live on their rural Mt.
 Horeb property.
 Overtime, they realized why they and their kids love the outdoors so much and, with the help of a BMAP Ecologist site visit, are now active land stewards.
 Steve is excited at this new chapter as a BMAP Board Member and the opportunity to not only work the land, but to meet like-minded people.
 Steve's favorite plants are Canadian thistle and garlic mustard (he says they keep him in shape).

-Greg Jones, Board Vice President
+Greg Jones, Interim Board President

 Greg was a Land Surveyor for 30 years with the City of Madison's Engineering division.
 He and his wife, Linda, bought property north of Barneveld in 2004.
 In 2010 they finished their house and moved in the house with 22 acres.
 They have been managing about 5 acres of prairie and 17 acres of woodland and forest on our property for the past 15 years.
 When it comes to prairie plants, Greg loves white baptisia, though anything in the Silphium genus is a close second.